cardano-foundation/CIPs/cip-wallet-best-practices/README.md

 Diversity brings advantages but can also lead to disperse functionalities.

 Here we describe a common set of best practices for wallet implementors that aim to improve wallet security and user experience across the ecosystem.
-While these recommendations cannot be enforced, by documenting them, we aim to bring awareness to them for all stakeholders.
+While these recommendations cannot be enforced, by documenting them, we hope to bring awareness to them for all stakeholders.

 ## Motivation: why is this CIP necessary?

+Caradno's architecture is fundamentally different from many other ecosystems.
+This results in unique pitfalls for Cardano wallets which are not possible within different ecosystems.

-The Cardano ecosystem enjoys a wide range of wallets, this is great for users, affording them a range of options.
+The Cardano ecosystem enjoys a wide range of wallets, which is great for users, affording them a range of options.
-Although this can bring challenges, ecosystem level standardization can be difficult.
+Although this can bring challenges, ecosystem-level standardization can be difficult.

 This proposal intends to improve the security and user experience base lines for all wallets in the Cardano ecosystem.